 Taking the on-ramp to the highway may be a nerve-wracking experience, especially for inexperienced drivers.
+So it is very important for you to learn how to join the road when you can’t see the incoming cars to avoid accidents

 To prevent a collision, drivers must make every effort to reduce their speed and move out of the way of the oncoming traffic.